The-RoboTUM/IsaacNext/README.md

 You `git clone` the whole repo and go the above folder and find the urdf file.

+In Isaacsim, we need to USD file, so we need to convert URDF file to USD file.

+Nest, let's go through the operation steps in detail:

 ## How to prepare Forrest's USD